tarakparab/custom_paths/README.md

-Draw different types of lines on the canvas.
+Draw different types of lines on the canvas from the generated paths.

 Available types:
 - Dashed            __ __ __ __ __ __ __ __ __ __ __ __ __